CLSherrod/clsherrod.github.io/_posts/2008-05-13-how-to-beat-a-speeding-ticket.md

 date: 2008-05-13
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - business
-permalink: "/how-to-beat-a-speeding-ticket/"
+permalink: /how-to-beat-a-speeding-ticket/
 ---
 I've gotten three speeding tickets.
 Two I got of of and one I went to a class.
 I've found these tips to one that I also would recommend.
 This first I think should be don't drive over the speed limit though. :-)